COVID-19 and Dental Appointments

 Things you need to know before going to the dentist or oral surgeon

 COVID-19 is transmitted from person to person via droplets through coughing/sneezing and saliva.
 Please practice hand hygiene and respiratory etiquette before, during, and after your visit.
 Please do not put your hands into your mouth or touch your face.
-At this time, only treatments that minimize or do not require aerosol generating procedures should be performed.

 A pre-interview screening will be performed over the phone to assess your COVID-19 risk.